The Foundational Trifecta For Resilient Health

 Are they issues in your family?

-If so it's time to focus your energy on working through them.
+If so, it's time to work through them.
 They are in your way, and they are figure-out-able.

 -----------------------------------